 Transfer pricing regulations to which we are subject require that any international transaction among our company and its subsidiaries, or the WNS group enterprises, be on arm's-length terms.
-Transfer pricing regulations in India have been extended to cover specified Indian domestic transactions as well.
-We believe that the international and Indian domestic transactions among the WNS group enterprises are on arm's-length terms.
+We believe that the international transactions among the WNS group enterprises are on arm's-length terms.
 If, however, the applicable tax authorities determine that the transactions among the WNS group enterprises do not meet arm's-length criteria, we may incur increased tax liability, including accrued interest and penalties.
 This would cause our tax expense to increase, possibly materially, thereby reducing our profitability and cash flows.
 We have signed an advance pricing agreement with the Government of India providing for the agreement on transfer pricing matters over certain transactions covered thereunder for a period of five years starting from April 2013.

-We may be required to pay additional taxes in connection with audits by the Indian tax authorities.
+We may be required to pay additional taxes in connection with audits by the tax authorities.

 From time to time, we receive orders of assessment from Indian tax authorities assessing additional taxable income on us and/or our subsidiaries in connection with their review of our tax returns.
 We currently have orders of assessment for fiscal 2004 through fiscal 2013 pending before various appellate authorities.
-These orders assess additional taxable income that could in the aggregate give rise to an estimated $\Box 2,718$ million (\$40 million based on the exchange rate on December 31, 2016) in additional taxes, including interest of $\Box 779.9$ million (\$11.5 million based on the exchange rate on December 31, 2016).
+These orders assess additional taxable income that could in the aggregate give rise to an estimated ₹2,378.5 million (\$36.8 million based on the exchange rate on June 30, 2017) in additional taxes, including interest of ₹884.8 million (\$13.7 million based on the exchange rate on June 30, 2017).

-These orders of assessment allege that the transfer prices we applied to certain of the international transactions between WNS Global or WNS Business Consulting Services Private Limited, or WNS BCS, each of which is one of our Indian subsidiaries, as the case may be, and our other wholly-owned subsidiaries were not on arm's-length terms, disallow a tax holiday benefit claimed by us, deny the set-off of brought forward business losses and unabsorbed depreciation and disallow certain expenses claimed as tax deductible by WNS Global or WNS BCS, as the case may be.
-As at December 31, 2016 we have provided a tax reserve of \Box 902.4 million (\$13.3 million based on the exchange rate on December 31, 2016) primarily on account of the Indian tax authorities' denying the set off of brought forward business losses and unabsorbed depreciation.
+These orders of assessment allege that the transfer prices we applied to certain of the international transactions between WNS Global or WNS Business Consulting Services Private Limited ("WNS BCS"), each of which is one of our Indian subsidiaries, as the case may be, and our other wholly-owned subsidiaries were not on arm's-length terms, disallow a tax holiday benefit claimed by us, deny the set-off of brought forward business losses and unabsorbed depreciation and disallow certain expenses claimed as tax deductible by WNS Global or WNS BCS, as the case may be.
+As at June 30, 2017 we have provided a tax reserve of ₹806.2 million (\$12.5 million based on the exchange rate on June 30, 2017) primarily on account of the Indian tax authorities' denying the set off of brought forward business losses and unabsorbed depreciation.
 We have appealed against these orders of assessment before higher appellate authorities.
-For more details on these assessments, see "Part I - Item 5 - Operating and Financial Review and Prospects-Tax Assessment Orders" of our annual report on Form 20-F for our fiscal year ended March 31, 2016.
+For more details on these assessments, see "Part I - Item 5 - Operating and Financial Review and Prospects-Tax Assessment Orders" of our annual report on Form 20-F for our fiscal year ended March 31, 2017.

-In addition, we currently have orders of assessment pertaining to similar issues that have been decided in our favor by first level appellate authorities, vacating tax demands of $\Box 3,693.7$ million (\$54.4 million based on the exchange rate on December 31, 2016) in additional taxes, including interest of $\Box 1,227.2$ million (\$18.1 million based on the exchange rate on December 31, 2016).
+In addition, we currently have orders of assessment pertaining to similar issues that have been decided in our favor by first level appellate authorities, vacating tax demands of ₹2,906.3 million (\$45.0 million based on the exchange rate on June 30, 2017) in additional taxes, including interest of ₹897.5 million (\$13.9 million based on the exchange rate on June 30, 2017).
 The income tax authorities have filed appeals against these orders at higher appellate authorities.